nauxqouh/big-data-preprocessing/lesson2/README.md

-# ⚙️ Setup mini Hadoop and Sqoop System on Your Machine
+# ⚙️ Setup Mini Hadoop and Sqoop System on Your Machine

 ## Getting Started: